 Pogo Park led the effort to bring together multiple partners from the policy field, experts in walkable cities, transportation engineers, public health officials and the City of Richmond to win a $6.2 million CalTrans grant (the 3rd highest grant award in California) to build the first leg of the Yellow Brick Road in the Iron Triangle neighborhood.
 The design and engineering for this project is underway.

 In 2017 the California Natural Resources Agency awarded Pogo Park and The City of Richmond a $4.1 million Urban Greening Grant to “green” the Yellow Brick Road.
 This grant will build on the $6.2 million ATP project to add critical green infrastructure, including planting hundred of trees and native plants, turning the Yellow Brick Road into a pollinator pathway for living things.
-The Yellow Brick road will be, not only beautiful, but will clean the air and filter the water.
+The Yellow Brick road will not only be beautiful – it will clean the air and filter the water.

 Landscape architects, designers, engineers, and artists around the country are hailing the Yellow Brick Road as one of the most visionary urban planning projects in the country.